quantuminnovationlaboratoryph/qilph-qasm-runner/README.md

 +---------------------------+
 ```

-subtract the banner log number 8 to the default log number 31. i.e. Log number without the banner 23 = 31 - 8.
+subtract the banner log number 8 from the default log number 31. i.e. Log number without the banner 23 = 31 - 8.

 ### Instructions Option (`--help`)